What is grammar? Is this grammar?

 Who teaches it?

 Stop.
 Grammar Time. is presented by The Good Copy’s editorial director, Penny Modra.
-Penny is a regular ‘grammar enthusiast’ guest on ABC Radio Melbourne, a guest lecturer at RMIT and the convener of the Collingwood Crossword Club.
+Penny is a regular ‘grammar enthusiast’ guest on ABC Radio Melbourne, a teacher of editing at RMIT and the convener of the Collingwood Crossword Club.

 The course curriculum has been developed by top-gun editor Meredith Forrester.
-Meredith is The Good Copy’s managing editor and the author of Make Grammar Great Again (Thames & Hudson Australia, 2017), a book that explores grammar and punctuation basics by copyediting the tweets of Donald Trump.
+Meredith is the author of Make Grammar Great Again (Thames & Hudson Australia, 2017), a book that explores grammar and punctuation basics by copyediting the tweets of Donald Trump.